Devil: Christianity

-In Christianity, evil is incarnate in the devil or Satan, a fallen angel who is the primary opponent of God.
-Some Christians also considered the Roman and Greek deities as devils.
+In Christianity, the devil or Satan is a fallen angel who is the primary opponent of God.
+Some Christians also considered the Roman and Greek deities to be devils.

-Christianity describes Satan as a fallen angel who terrorizes the world through evil, is the antithesis of truth, and shall be condemned, together with the fallen angels who follow him, to eternal fire at the Last Judgment.
+Christianity describes Satan as a fallen angel who terrorizes the world through evil, is opposed to truth, and shall be condemned, together with the fallen angels who follow him, to eternal fire at the Last Judgment.